With the rising number of security breaches and hacks, it is better to avoid losses by identifying and protecting sensitive data from exposure

 For employees who need to access sensitive data such as a social security number (SSN) for billing purposes or customer identity verification, tokenization products can either de-tokenize the sensitive data and reveal all or simply mask most of the original data and only reveal the last 4 characters, for example.

 Protecting Tokenization Systems

 A critical component of protecting sensitive data is to ensure attackers cannot de-tokenize the tokens to access the original data, and that involves protecting the tokenization system itself.
 The risk reduction benefits of tokenization require that the tokenization system is logically isolated and segmented from data processing systems and applications that previously processed sensitive data replaced by tokens.
-Only the tokenization system can tokenize data to create tokens, or detokenize back to redeem the original data.
-Tokenization systems may be operated in-house within a secure isolated segment of the data center, or outsourced as a service from a secure token service provider.
+Only the tokenization system can tokenize data to create tokens or detokenize back to redeem the original data.
+Tokenization systems may be operated in-house within a securely isolated segment of the data center or outsourced as a service from a secure token service provider.

 The security of the entire system including sensitive data capture and authorization, tokenization methodology; storage, use, and subsequent access is dependent upon the customer’s own tokenization implementation.

 Companies should consider using Tokenization solutions to protect their sensitive data.
 With the rising number of security breaches and hacks, it is better to avoid losses by identifying and protecting sensitive data from exposure.